ginerorama/NtcA-bio-protocols-tutorial/README.md

 Joaquin Giner-Lamia et al., Identification of the direct regulon of NtcA during early acclimation to nitrogen starvation in the cyanobacterium Synechocystis sp.
 PCC 6803.
 2017.
 Nucleic Acids Res.

-FastQ files presents in this repository has been modify to minimize the computational time consuming for the bioinformatic analysis during the protocols.
+Fastq files presents in this repository has been modify to minimize the computational time consuming for the bioinformatic analysis during the protocols.
 Thus files presents in this repository contains only 1% of total reads presents in the original ChIP-seq files.

-The original fastaQ files are available at Gene Expression Omnibus(GEO) with the accession number: GSE97291.
+The original fastq files are available at Gene Expression Omnibus(GEO) with the accession number: GSE97291.

 **Files description:**